top of page

 I recommend Veena--she will stick by your side and be there when you need her.
 She is responsive, comprehensive and effective." -- Bryan Stenlund, Licensed Psychologist, Grand Rapids, Minnesota

-Balancing Vata Up North image antique map and compass
+Balancing Vata Up North image person using map and compass in the mountains

 Discover the Saumya Ayurveda Way